Please take care of me...

 Air plants require healthy air circulation

-They do not dry quickly the air plant could develop crown rot.
+If they do not dry quickly the air plant could develop crown rot

 Do not place them too close to other plants, walls or furniture